flowset/flowset-tasklist-react-community/README.md

 - **Process Start:** Start new instances of the processes using start forms.

 > [!NOTE]
-> OpenBPM Tasklist does not provide the backend implementation, but it can work with BPM engine REST API out-of-box.
+> Flowset Tasklist does not provide the backend implementation, but it can work with BPM engine REST API out-of-box.
 > Camunda 7 and Operaton engines are supported.

-OpenBPM Tasklist is built using the following libraries and frameworks:
+Flowset Tasklist is built using the following libraries and frameworks:

 - [React](https://react.dev/)
 - [Ant Design](https://ant.design/)